-State law defines "unwarranted hardship" to mean "that without a variance, an applicant shall be denied reasonable and significant use of the entire parcel or lot for which the variance is requested" (COMAR 27.01.12.01).
+State law defines "unwarranted hardship" to mean "that without a variance, an applicant shall be denied reasonable and significant use of the entire parcel or lot for which the variance is requested" (Code of Maryland Regulations 27.01.12.01).

-While developments on adjacent lots are comparable to the development proposed by the applicant, the adjacent lots were developed before SWM regulations and therefore, were not required to contain on-site SWM structures.
-Current SWM regulations require each individual lot to have on-site SWM structures.
-The existence of steep slopes and the narrowness of the lot are special conditions or circumstances peculiar to the property, but such conditions are not causing an unwarranted hardship.
-Instead, the proposed hardship is being caused entirely by the size of the proposed development.
+While developments on adjacent lots are comparable to the approved development, the adjacent lots were developed before SWM regulations and therefore, were not required to contain on-site SWM structures.
+Current SWM regulations require each individual lot to have on-site

+SWM structures.
+The existence of steep slopes and the narrowness of the lot are special conditions or circumstances peculiar to the property.